West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- West Virginia and its opponents have scored at least 56 points or more only once this season.
+- West Virginia and its opponents have combined for 56 points or more only one time this season.

-- In 75% of Texas Tech's games this season (3/4), the teams combined to score more than Saturday's total of 56.
+- Texas Tech's games have gone over 56 points in three of four chances this season.

-- The combined points per game average of the two teams, 71.3, is 15.3 points above Saturday's over/under.
+- The two teams combine to score 71.3 points per game, 15.3 more than the total in this contest.

-- The 50.3 combined points per game that these two squads have allowed this season are 5.7 fewer than the 56 total in this contest.
+- This contest's total is 5.7 points above the 50.3 these two squads combine to surrender per game this season.

-- Mountaineers games have an average total of 54.3 points this season, 1.7 fewer than Saturday's over/under.
+- The average total in Mountaineers games this season is 54.3, 1.7 points fewer than Saturday's total of 56 .

 - The 58.3 PPG average total in Red Raiders games this season is 2.3 points more than this game's over/under.